AG6GR/PANDAv2/README.md

 ### Configuration Page
 The configuration page features a series of forms, one for each prescription.
 A prescription is assumed to be active if a name or description is given.
 The user has the option of selecting between two different ways to set the alert times using radio buttons.
 One is based on a fixed interval between doses, where the user specifies a start time and the time between doses in hours and minutes.
 Alternatively, the user can provide a comma separated list of times to be alerted.

-When the submit button is clicked, a script sends a POST request for each filled-out prescription with the configuration paramemters passed through the URL query string and the name/description of the prescription passed in the body of the POST request.
+When the submit button is clicked, a script sends a POST request for each filled-out prescription with the configuration parameters passed through the URL query string and the name/description of the prescription passed in the body of the POST request.

 # Next Steps